heiswayi/heiswayi.nrird.com/_posts/2019/2019-08-24-inhouse-camguard.md

 tags: [C#, WPF, Project]
 ---

-I created _this Inhouse Camguard app_ few months ago in my spare time to experiment with some AForge libraries using C# and WPF.
-[AForge.NET Framework](http://www.aforgenet.com/framework/) is easy to use, and I can do many great applications with it.
-The purpose of this app is to automatically detect a motion from a video feed like a webcam video while plotting a continuous graph showing the sensitivity of that motion.
-This app can do some data logging and able to capture a static image of the video when the motion sensitivity hit the certain threshold.
+A few months ago, in my spare time, I created the Inhouse Camguard app to experiment with some AForge libraries using C# and WPF.
+The [AForge.NET Framework](http://www.aforgenet.com/framework/) is easy to use, and I can create many great applications with it.
+The purpose of this app is to automatically detect motion in a video feed from a webcam and plot a continuous graph showing the sensitivity of that motion.
+The app can also perform data logging and capture a static image of the video when the motion sensitivity reaches a certain threshold.

 <a href="https://github.com/heiswayi/inhousecamguard" class="button big">Source Code on GitHub</a>